American Colony, Jerusalem

 The American religious foundation and philanthropy that informally became known as the American Colony of Jerusalem, was established in the Ottoman Empire in 1881 as a "Christian utopian society" led by American religious leader Horatio Gates Spafford and his Norwegian wife Anne Tobine Larsen Øglende.
-Largely concerned with providing social services, education, meeting spaces, and medical care, it became known for producing and publishing an important documentation, photographic series of the area of Jerusalem starting in the early 1900s.
+Largely concerned with providing social services, education, meeting spaces, and medical care, it became known for producing and publishing a series of documentary photographs of the area of Jerusalem, starting in the early 1900s.
 The community lasted until the 1950s.

 The colony is known today mainly for the American Colony Hotel that exists in the place where the colony was located.

 History

 After suffering a series of tragic losses following the Great Chicago Fire of 1871 (see "It is Well with My Soul"), Chicago residents Anna and Horatio Spafford led a small American contingent in 1881 to Jerusalem to form a Christian utopian society.
 The "American Colony," as it became known, was later joined by Swedish Christians.
 The society engaged in philanthropic work amongst the people of Jerusalem regardless of religious affiliation, gaining the trust of the local Muslim, Jewish, and Christian communities.
 During and immediately after World War I, the American Colony carried out philanthropic work to alleviate the suffering of the local inhabitants, opening soup kitchens, hospitals, orphanages and other charitable ventures.

 Although the American Colony ceased to exist as a religious community in the late 1940s, individual members continued to be active in the daily life of Jerusalem.
 Towards the end of the 1950s, the society's communal residence was converted into the American Colony Hotel.
 The hotel is an integral part of the Jerusalem landscape where members of all communities in Jerusalem still meet.
 In 1992 representatives from the Palestine Liberation Organization and Israel met in the hotel where they began talks that led to the historic 1993 Oslo Peace Accord.